MrPrimate/ddb-importer/CONTRIBUTING.md

 - `npm run lint` and `npm run typecheck` before you push.
 - `npm run test` runs the vitest suite.

-The repo is in typecript, and is an ongoing transition.
+The repo is in typescript, and is an ongoing transition.
 It is not yet fully typed.

 ### Testing seams: fetch vs parse